MileHacker Logo

 Accessibility & Other Notes

-• Accessibility: York's historic nature could produce obstacles (cobbled streets, steps).
+• Accessibility: York's historic nature can create obstacles (cobbled streets, steps).
 Many attractions and transport are improving accessibility.

 • Unique Local Transport: No cable cars, funiculars, tuk-tuks, or jeepneys in York.